 The Circus follows, a meaningful song about British society and how the miners of yesteryear have been reduced to nothing since the pits were closed.
 A key political topic of the 1980s this shows Erasure have more depth than the average pop band.
 The song is unique musically, with Vince experimenting to good effect with an accordion over a potent bass and melody.
 A fine and under-valued Erasure track.
 The non-CD versions of the album conclude with the sensational Spiralling, where Andy mourns the loss of the love of his life.
 Although generally a downcast song, the lyrics offer optimism that time will heal his wounds.
 The song concludes in a bizarre manner as a fading Andy offers the final hope over a fairground style waltz from Vince.
 All-in-all, a truly exceptional song.
 Bonus tracks on the CD version include some awful remixes and a poor cover of the instrumental In The Hall Of The Mountain King.

 2011 saw The Circus the re-release of the album in box set form, which is comprised of a double CD and DVD.
-Remastered as usual, the tracks have slightly crisper treble and more defined percussion but in general the differences from the original versions are minimal.
+Remastered as usual, the tracks have slightly crisper treble and more defined percussion but in general the differences from the original versions are minimal – with one exception: Hideaway.
+For some inexplicable reason an extra note has been added to the intro which really sounds wrong and makes you wonder if this was added by mistake.
+Regardless, it shouldn't be there.
 The second CD is home to a collection of remixes, b-sides and live session recordings, although much like the Wonderland box set, many of these extras haven't aged particularly well.
 What does seem strange is how nothing from The Two Ring Circus is included - especially given how the quality is generally much higher than the remixes on offer here.
 It would appear then that fans of The Two Ring Circus won't be seeing any of its tracks remastered.
 The live DVD has the band in good form, and whilst the overall package of this release is good (barring the sleeve notes having A Soldier's Tale instead of The Soldier's Return and Phantom Bride being erroneously titled Phantom Blue) there's a feeling the tracklist of CD2 could've been a little bit stronger.

 The Circus is a strong album that deservedly brought the band some success and got their careers on the right track commercially.
 Whilst not one of my favourite Erasure albums, it shows at an early age that Erasure were an extremely capable band set to release some phenomenal music for years to come.